-*Please note: CCAOM can only honor accommodation requests made at the time of registration.
-We cannot accept accommodation requests after an application has been submitted.
+*Please note: CCAOM can only honor accommodation requests made at the time of initial course registration.

-Dismissal for Reason: The CCAOM maintains non-negotiable policies that include immediate dismissal without refund from any CNT course session for reasons including, but not limited to:
+Dismissal for Reason: The CCAOM enforces a non-negotiable policy for immediate dismissal without refund from any CNT course session for reasons including, but not limited to:

-Exams: All course attendees must complete both a 50 multiple-choice question written exam and a practical exam, which consists of demonstrating proper needling technique based on verbal instructions.
-More information can be found in your portal once you have been enrolled in the course.
-Only one opportunity to pass the written exam will be provided.
-Applicants will be given two opportunities to pass the practical exam and will find out their practical exam results on the day of the course.
+Exams: All course attendees must complete both an online live-proctored 50 multiple-choice question written exam and an online real-time practical exam, which consists of demonstrating proper needling technique based on verbal instructions.
+Written exam results are typically emailed within 10 business days.
+Only candidates who pass the written exam will be allowed to register for the practical exam.

-Foreign Language: Some states may require completion of the CNT course in English; check the state licensing requirements.
-To receive credit for completing the CNT course in English, the course and the written and practical exams must all be taken in English.
-Please note that the preferred written exam language can only be changed by contacting the office at least 3 weeks prior to the course date.
+Foreign Language: Some states may require completion of the CNT course in English.
+Be sure to check your state's licensing requirements before registering.
+To receive credit for completing the CNT course in English, the course and both written and practical exams must be completed in English.
+Please select the preferred written exam language when registering online.

 NCCAOM CNT Policy: Individuals seeking NCCAOM certification must have completed a CCAOM CNT course within the six years prior to their application date for NCCAOM certification.
 Otherwise, the CNT course must be re-taken, unless the applicant has held a continuous license to practice acupuncture within the last three years before applying to NCCAOM for certification.
 Please contact the NCCAOM for more information about this policy.